All Episodes

 Well, now that is an excellent question.

-And that's not the kind of thing that they teach you in public school anymore, of course.
+That's not the kind of thing that they teach you in public school anymore, of course.

-Well, I don't think I don't know that they ever did really.
+Well, I don't think, I don't know that they ever did really.

 We could have a discussion for a month of Sundays on that topic.

-Well, I know, but look at, I mean, you you're gonna bring 1,200 kids into a building and you're gonna ostensibly teach them.
+I mean, you're going to bring 1,200 kids into a building and you're going to ostensibly teach them.

-You gotta have some conformist standards.
+You've got to have some conformist standards.

-And that their improved uh living condition, standard of life, uh living or whatever, will come from raises or from a new job here or there.
+Most people in this country are raised under the concept of thinking of themselves as an employee and that their improved living condition, standard of life, living or whatever, will come from raises or from a new job here or there.

-And that's that's all well and good because some people want no more than that to be an employee.
+And that's all well and good because some people want no more than that to be an employee.

-Other people have this desire to not be constrained as an employee and rather want to take risk, and what they have done, it's it's not about people specifically having a talent for spotting opportunity.
+Other people have this desire to not be constrained as an employee and rather want to take risk and what they have done.

 I don't have that.